Palem1988/blocknetdx-utils/README.md

 You can avoid using these parameters if you set the **tests.conf** file properly.

+# Current known issues

+- dxCreateTx test group fail assertions without known reason for now.

 # Current focus

-- Code refactorings, cleaning and improvements for unit tests.
-- Logging output improvements.
 - Completing defined sequence tests.

 # TODO

+- Add unit tests with valid data present in the dex once it's loaded.
+- Define more precise assertion checks once the Dex is loaded with test data.
 - Add test case where Token and Address are not consistent.
 - Running tests and analyzing results.
-- Define more precise assertion checks once the Dex is loaded with test data.
 - Add more APIs once they are available.

 # Requirements